Lebanese Food – 38 traditional Lebanese dishes

 Baba ghanoush is a Levantine appetizer popular throughout the middle east and Lebanon.
 It consists of cooked eggplant mashed with olive oil, lemon juice, various seasonings and occasionally tahini to create a fabulous and popular dish served often with mezes.

 Kebbe or kibbe

-Kebbe’s ingredients are usually ground meat, onions and bulgur wheat and it can be made without the meat so it is vegetarian and vegan.
+Kebbe’s ingredients are usually spiced ground meat, onions and bulgur wheat and it can be made without the meat so it is vegetarian and vegan.
 Usually shaped into small meatball-sized morsels kibbe can now be found around the world.
-In Mexico for example they take kibbe and stuff it with raw onions and it is favourite street food in the Yucatan.
+In Mexico for example they take kibbe and stuff it with raw onions and it is the favourite street food in the Yucatan.

 Kibbeh nayye is sort of like regular kibbeh but it is not vegetarian by any stretch.
 This traditional Lebanese dish is made from raw minced lamb mixed with cracked wheat and served with mint, olive oil and green onions.

 Nobody can resist falafel and the Lebanese make some of the best.
 It is a vegan meatball made from chickpeas and sometimes mixed with fava beans and ground with cumin, lots of parsley and mint.
 It is tender and perfect to eat on its own or stuffed into pita bread with tomatoes, cucumber and a yoghurt dressing.

 Another dish most of us are familiar with Shawarma is a popular middle eastern street food around the world.
 The base is generally a chicken, beef or lamb that is shaved from a vertical rotisserie.
 Served in pita bread with garlic spread and topped with lettuce, parsley, tomatoes and onions and sprinkled with sumac.